MrEmpathy/MCServerPlug-n-Play/README.md

 This file contains various customizable parameters that you can adjust according to your preferences.
 Here's an explanation of some of the most important parameters:

-Seed: The seed that determines world generation.
+The seed that determines world generation.
 You can set it in the server.properties(OPTIONAL)
 ```properties
 level-seed=:[YOUR_SEED]
 ```
-World Name: The name of the world on the server.
+The name of the world on the server.
 You can change it in the server.properties(OPTIONAL).
 This parameter comes by default "world"

 ```properties
 level-name=[YOUR_WOLD_NAME]
 ```
-Message of the Day (MOTD): The message displayed to players on the server list.
+(MOTD)The message displayed to players on the server list.
 You can change it in the server.properties file as
 ```properties
 motd=A Minecraft Server
 ```
-PvP: Sets whether player versus player combat is enabled.
+Sets whether player versus player combat is enabled.
 You can enable or disable it in the server.properties file as.
 ```properties
 pvp=[true/false]
 ```
-Difficulty: The server's difficulty level.
+The server's difficulty level.
 You can set it in the server.properties file as difficulty=peaceful, difficulty=easy, difficulty=normal, or difficulty=hard.
 ```properties
 difficulty=[peaceful/easy/normal/hard]
 ```

-Server IP: The IP address the server binds to.
+The IP address the server binds to.
 You can set it in the server.properties This parameter comes by default like this
 ```properties
 server-ip=